 Committee members query and discuss the student's written work.
 Following the discussion period, the student is excused so that the committee can deliberate.
-If the work is considered unanimously acceptable, the student advances to candidacy and begins the dissertation prospectus.
-If the work is not unanimously passed, the Graduate School permits one rewrite within a very specific protocol; the student may also be advised by the committee to terminate the program.
+If the work is considered unanimously acceptable, the student advances to candidacy and begins the dissertation prospectus; the date of candidacy expiration is listed in the Notes section of the Application for Candidacy Examination in GradForms.
+If the work is not unanimously passed, the Graduate School permits a second examination following the committee's recommendations and the Graduate School Handbook guidelines; the student may also be advised by the committee to terminate the program.
 See Section 7 in the Graduate School Handbook.